Daniel Rosenthal (politician): New York Assembly

+Legislative and budget achievements

 In his first term in office, Rosenthal tackled a number of legislative issues aimed at improving the quality of life for his constituents.
 He introduced several bills directly taken from resident suggestions, and focused his legislative priorities on the fight to improve worker rights, affordability and access to health care.

 In June 2018, Assemblymember Rosenthal passed his first bill, directing the MTA Long Island Railroad to conduct a feasibility study of rehabilitating the Lefferts Boulevard bridge in the heart of Kew Gardens.
 After years of neglect, the LIRR agreed to rehabilitation after Rosenthal's bill was passed.
 Working alongside Senator Leroy Comrie and the Kew Gardens Civic Association, the bill ensured that the structure of the bridge would be saved, while maintaining the architectural integrity of the neighborhood and securing the future of a dozen small businesses.

 In June 2019, Assemblymember Rosenthal passed important legislation aimed at protecting New Yorkers from hazardous drug recalls.
 Until this bill, there were no requirements for pharmacies to notify patients of the adverse health consequences associated with Class 1 drug recalls.
 The law mandated pharmacies to notify patients within 3 days of recalls.

 Assemblymember Rosenthal was a co-sponsor of the Religious Protection Act, which was signed into law by Governor Cuomo in early 2019.
 Introduced by Assemblymember David Weprin, this law prohibited employment discrimination based on religious attire, clothing, or facial hair.

 In March 2019, Assemblymember Rosenthal announced $250,000 in funding to provide services and programming for Holocaust survivors.
-This is in line with the Assemblymember's mission to support those who have been vulnerable to anti-Semitic crimes in their lifetimes.
+This is in line with the Assemblymember's mission to support those who have been vulnerable to antisemitic crimes in their lifetimes.
 Rosenthal has also secured millions in funding for local schools, libraries, social services agencies, and municipal services.